A Survey on the Evolution of Stream Processing Systems: Load management, elasticity, reconfiguration

-In a network of consumers and producers such as a streaming execution graph with multiple operators, back-pressure has the effect that all operators slow down to match the processing speed of the slowest consumer.
+\stitle{Back-pressure and flow control.} In a network of consumers and producers such as a streaming execution graph with multiple operators, back-pressure has the effect that all operators slow down to match the processing speed of the slowest consumer.
 If the bottleneck operator is far down the dataflow graph, back-pressure propagates to upstream operators, eventually reaching the data stream sources.
 To ensure no data loss, a persistent input message queue, such as Apache Kafka, and adequate storage space are required.

-\stitle{Buffer-based flow control.} Buffer-based back-pressure implicitly controls the flow of data via buffer availability.
+\emph{Buffer-based} back-pressure implicitly controls the flow of data via buffer availability.
 Considering a fixed amount of buffer space, a bottleneck operator will cause buffers to gradually fill up along its dataflow path.
-Figure~\ref{fig:buffer-based-local} demonstrates buffer-based flow control when the producer and the consumer run on the same machine.
-We assume that each produced and consumed stream has managed buffer pools with bounded capacity.
-A buffer pool is simply a set of buffers which are recycled after they have been consumed and can be re-used.
+Figure~\ref{fig:buffer-based-local} demonstrates buffer-based flow control when the producer and the consumer run on the same machine and share a buffer pool.
 When a producer generates a result, it serializes it into an output buffer.
 If the producer and consumer run on the same machine and the consumer is slow, the producer might attempt to retrieve an output buffer when none will be available.
 The producer's processing rate will, thus, slow down according to the rate the consumer is recycling buffers back into the shared buffer pool.

-Figure~\ref{fig:buffer-based-remote} demonstrates the case when the producer and the consumer are deployed on different machines.
-In this case, results are transferred via the network, often via a TCP connection.
+The case when the producer and consumer are deployed on different machines and communicate via TCP is shown in Figure~\ref{fig:buffer-based-remote}.
 If no buffer is available on the consumer side, the TCP connection will be interrupted.
 The producer can use a threshold to control how much data is in-flight and it is slowed down if it cannot put new data on the wire.

-Buffer-based flow control is a simple mechanism where the buffer occupancy controls the data rate automatically.
-However, when parallel tasks are connected via virtual channels multiplexed over TCP connections, the presence of data skew might overload a single channel and affect the entire dataflow.
-The technique we discuss next addresses this issue.